jdonaldson/vim-cheat-x-in-y/README.md

 [learnXinYminutes](https://github.com/adambard/learnxinyminutes-docs).

 The plugin adds a single command:  ```:ToggleCheat```.
-This will open or close a vertical split containing the markdown cheat file for the current file type.
+This will open or close a vertical split containing the read-only markdown cheat file for the current file type.

 If a cheat file is not available, a message will be displayed.